1. Introduction

 1. Click the Search button to begin the discovery process.

-As the scan progresses, the Search Summary and Printers tables will populate with data in real-time.
+As the scan progresses, the Search Summary and Printers tables will populate with printers.

 Once a scan is progress or complete the results are displayed in two main sections.